Who’s a hypocrite? GOP, Dems debate past comments on court | WTOP

 2019 McCONNELL STATEMENT

 By 2019, with Trump in office and a continued GOP Senate majority, McConnell said Senate action on a court opening close to the election would not be an issue.
-“Yes, we would certainly confirm a new justice if we had that opportunity,” he told talk show host Hugh Hewitt in December. ”And we’re going to continue, obviously, to fill the circuit and district court vacancies as they occur right up until the end of next year.”
+Asked at a May 2019 appearance in his home state what he would do if a Supreme Court justice died the next year, creating a vacancy on the nine-member court, McConnell responded immediately: “Oh, we’d fill it.”

 The main difference?
 Unlike 2016, when the White House and Senate were controlled by different parties, both are now under Republican control, McConnell said.